Griger10/schedule_bot/README.md

 # schedule_bot
-This bot IS NOT READY!
-Working in process.
+This bot can be used for schedule in your school/college/university